 Discuss the possible risks and benefits of treatment with your doctor.

-There is a new drug called brexanolone (Zulresso) which was approved specifically to treat postpartum depression.
-Administrated intravenously over a course of three days, it has been found to bring relief to most women.
+A drug called brexanolone (Zulresso) was approved specifically to treat postpartum depression.
+Given through a needld over a course of 3 days, it has been found to bring relief to most women.